Trump's personal fortune has shrunk by $1B since his presidential bid

 Additionally:

-- Revenue at golf clubs is down by 9 percent, in part because of the increased security that guests have to go through to attend the resorts
+- Revenue at his golf clubs is down by 9 percent, in part because of the increased security that guests have to go through to attend the resorts.

 - Overall hotel revenue is down by $30 million since Trump announced he was running for president — and three major Trump-branded hotels have even stripped his name from their properties.

-There are some bright spots for the Trump empire: Business at the Trump International Hotel in Washington, D.C., is doing well thanks to an influx of foreign government officials and GOP bookings.
-Similarly, the value of the "winter White House," Mar-a-Lago, rose by $10 million to $160 million — and also reportedly doubled its initiation fee to $200,000.
+There are some bright spots for the Trump empire: Business at the Trump International Hotel in Washington is doing well thanks to an influx of foreign government officials and GOP bookings.
+Similarly, the value of the "winter White House," Mar-a-Lago, rose by $10 million, to $160 million — and also reportedly doubled its initiation fee to $200,000.

 Trump notwithstanding, it's been a record year for the nation's billionaires, according to Forbes.
 Their total net worth rose 7 percent year on year to a high of $2.9 trillion, with an average net worth of $7.2 billion each, versus $6.7 billion last year.

-The oldest person on the list is media mogul Sumner Redstone, aged 95, with $4.8 billion.
-The youngest is Snapchat CEO Evan Spiegel, aged 28, worth $2.2 billion.
+The oldest person on the list is media mogul Sumner Redstone, 95, with $4.8 billion.
+The youngest is Snapchat CEO Evan Spiegel, 28, worth $2.2 billion.

 Trump first appeared on the Forbes list in 1982 with his father, Fred Trump, with $200 million each.
 The following year, Trump Sr. disappeared from the list, and Donald Trump's fortune was listed at $400 million, according to Dan Alexander, one of the reporters of the Forbes piece.